crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that caused ``INSERT INTO`` statements to fail on partitioned tables where the partitioned column is generated and the column and value are provided in the statement.

+ - Fixed an issue that caused ``NullPointerException`` when inserting into previously altered tables that were partitioned and had generated columns.